mayurbavisiya/FaceBookChatBot/README.md

 # FaceBookCahtBot
 FaceBookCahtBot

+Make Sure you have already Installed Node JS Server and NJROK (For creating tunnle).

+We require tunnle because Facebook Api require secure url.
+So flow will be like.
+Facebook messanger will connect to NGRok tunnle and ngrok is connect to your local server .
+And then response will got to back to facebook messanger from local node js server via http request.

 I choose ngrok to serves a localhost to a public URL because it is simple and easy to use.
 This URL will be used as a Messenger webhook endpoint during the development, so you don’t need to deploy to a server until the app is completed.